aster94/GoProControl/README.md

 - take a picture
 - start and stop a video
 - change the mode (photo, video, etc)
-- delete last file or format the SD
+- delete last file
+- format the SD
 - turn the camera on/off
 - change the field of view (FOV)
 - change frame rate